Following God, Across Time

 History and Time

 In our day, we say that those who have a right relationship with God are saved.
-They are saved from being excluded from God‘s presence; they are saved from the only other option which is a lonely hell.
+They are saved from being excluded from God‘s presence; they are saved from the only other option which is a lonely hell apart from God.
 We know that this salvation is possible exclusively because of the work that Jesus Christ did.
 Thus, we call on the name of Jesus to be saved.
-We are quite privileged to be living in this point of history after Jesus.
+We are quite privileged to be living in this point of history to know about Jesus.

 However, what about those who loved God and lived before Jesus - were they saved?
 Generally, that is not the language we use to describe them.
 Those who lived before the time of Jesus had no way to know him.
 Was their spiritual status any different than ours?